ryanjeffares/grace/README.md

 This will build the `grace` executable, which you can add to your path or move somewhere that is on your path.
 Full install process as well as documentation is WIP.

 ## Alpha Release Roadmap
-* Fix for loop jump order
+* Fix for loop jump order and local popping in for/while loops
-* Fix locals not being popped
-* Fix list objects not being cleared
 * Experiment with string interning
 * Unicode strings over regular `std::string`
 * Performance